Nikara4/JS-code-excercises/README.md

+---
 > ### 5.
 Japanese picture animation
 A simple animation of a Japanese picture coming to life with the click on red symbols.
 It was mostly done in CSS with a little use of jQuery.

 [live preview](https://codepen.io/nikara4/pen/bGqEaaw)

-I am still working on responsivness of this project.
+_I am still working on responsivness of this project.
 It is best viewed in debug or full page mode on CodePen.
-The code may vary on GitHub and CodePen a little.
+The code may vary on GitHub and CodePen a little._

+---
 > ### 6.
 Animated slider | Know the team
 An animated slider with time intervals.
 The projects consist of one set of informations in html structure, which is later changed in JavaScript code.

 [live preview](https://codepen.io/nikara4/pen/OJpzzEG)

-Unfortunately, animation and the function in JS may sometimes not be synchronized, although they are set to the same time period.
-I will try to resolve the issue with more JavaScript knowledge in the future.
+_Unfortunately, animation and the function in JS may sometimes not be synchronized, although they are set to the same time period.
+I will try to resolve the issue with more JavaScript knowledge in the future._

+---
 > ### 7.
 Moon Agency | Scroll Animation Effects
-description in progress
+A simple page with animated sections and structure elemnents sliding from the side or showing up as you scroll. _The page is fictional._

 [live preview](https://codepen.io/nikara4/pen/ExWbJjZ)